Bernt Balchen, Jr.

 Harold K. Sersland with dance partners Alfhild (“Pat") Karlsgodt Peterson and Hilda Karlsgodt Kringstad.
 Photo courtesy Carol Sersland.

 The HAROLD K. SERSLAND YOUNG DANCER SCHOLARSHIP to the HFAA Annual Workshop is available to enthusiasts of any dance genre who are under the age of 30 as a way to encourage greater participation in Norwegian folk dancing among young people.
 One scholarship is available for attendance at the HFAA's annual Hardanger Fiddle Music and Dance Workshop, and it covers all tuition and meals (housing costs are not included) plus a small stipend.
 This scholarship is made available thanks to the generosity of Carol Sersland and Morrey Nellis in honor of Carol's father Harold, who immigrated to the United States from Hjartdal, Telemark and whose love of dancing, particularly the telespringar, was passed down to his daughter.
-Applications must be emailed by April 15 of the award year.
+NOTE: The application deadline for 2025 is EXTENDED to APRIL 30.

 For more information, contact youngdancer@hfaa.org.